Franco1312/ingestor-reader-v2/README.md

 - Reads data from HTTP, S3, or local files
 - Normalizes and validates data according to YAML configs
 - Computes incremental deltas using anti-join
+- Uses Event Sourcing + CQRS architecture
-- Publishes versions atomically with CAS (Compare-And-Swap)
+- Publishes events atomically with CAS (Compare-And-Swap)
+- Consolidates projections by series for efficient consumption

 ## Architecture